teddygroves/bibat/README.md

 ```

-However, the code in the template assumes that the following python libraries
+However, the code in the template will only work for python versions at least
-are available:
+3.7, and assumes the following python libraries are available:

 - arviz
 - cmdstanpy